Arunm619/coding/readme.md

 Occurrence Based String :

-1.Given a string, find its first non-repeating character
+**1.Given a string, find its first non-repeating character** [See Solution](https://gist.github.com/arun-sudharsan/3d19d98b4ea870ab1a7c590587e3d4a0)

 2.Find the first non-repeating character from a stream of characters